 We were a few days behind in the kids’ devotional book we use, so we caught up on those.
-Then I pulled the week’s Sunday School lesson, which has suggestions for daily Bible readings on the back.
+Then I pulled out the week’s Sunday School lesson, which has suggestions for daily Bible readings on the back.
 This led to further discussion about some interesting terms such as “omnipotent.”
 It was a fruitful devotional time, well worth the fifteen minutes we invested.
 Everyone was in a better frame of mind, and our day continued much more peacefully than it had begun.

 Now, trust me, that experience is hardly the norm around here.
 Former posts such as Disastrous Devotions will show you that more often than not, our family worship and devotions are marked with whining and complaining and sometimes even yelling.
 The devil is hardest at work when the people of God are in the Word.
 The devil doesn’t want us to spend time with God.
 He doesn’t want us passing along our faith to our kids.
 If he can discourage us enough, maybe we’ll give up on devotions and church entirely.